 - 6.1 The School Travel Plan will be managed by a nominated Travel Plan Coordinator (TPC), currently the Headteacher.
-The TPC will be supported by two nominated parent Travel Plan Champions and the Travel Plan Working Party. - 6.2 Once the school has moved to its permanent site the ModeShift STARS online template will be used to update and monitor the Travel Plan.
-Currently the Travel Plan for the Gosbrook Rd site is available from the School's website. - 6.3 All staff, visitors, parents and pupils will be made aware of the existence of the Travel Plan.
+The TPC will be supported by two nominated parent Travel Plan Champions and the Travel Plan Working Party. - 6.2 Currently the Travel Plan for the Gosbrook Rd site is available from the School's website. - 6.3 All staff, visitors, parents and pupils will be made aware of the existence of the Travel Plan.
 The Travel Plan will be actively promoted to all parents at the school by the Travel Plan Champions.